suetco/suet/docs/installation.md

 - Run `git clone https://github.com/kehers/suet` in the directory or just download and unzip right in
 - Run `npm install`

 Next, you will need to update the environment variables.
 There is a `.env.example` file that contains the needed variables.
 Open the file, edit the variables and rename the file to `.env`.

 The email variables (prefixed with `EMAIL_`) are used to send password recovery emails.
 (Suet uses [Mailgun’s API](https://documentation.mailgun.com/en/latest/quickstart-sending.html#how-to-start-sending-email) to send emails instead of normal SMTP).
 The Slack variables (prefixed with `SLACK_`) are used to sign in Slack accounts that should be connected to the Mailgun domains for notifications.
 (See [Connecting Slack](#connecting-slack))

 The environment variables are:

 - `HOST` (The IP or web address your application will be located at, without the trailing slash e.g. http://suet.some.paas)
+- `SESSION_KEY` (Random string to encrypt session cookies)
+- `AES_KEY` (Random string used for API key encryption in the database.
+It is important you don’t change this key once set as already encrypted keys will not be decryptable)
+- `DB_NAME` (Name of your MongoDB database e.g suet)
 - `DB_URL` (URL of your MongoDB database e.g mongodb://localhost/suet)
+- `ES_HOST` (Elasticsearch IP or web address)
+- `ES_AUTH` (_httpAuth_ value for your Elasticsearch)
+- `BS_KEY` (Bugsnag key for error reporting.
+Signup for a free account at bugsnag.com and get a key)
 - `EMAIL_FROM` (The sender identification for the email.
 Format “Name \<email>” e.g. Suet \<no-reply@suet.co>)
 - `EMAIL_DOMAIN` (The Mailgun domain you want to send emails from)
 - `EMAIL_KEY` (The API key of the domain above.
 Login to your Mailgun account and click the domain to get the domain API key)